yuliang419/Astronet-Vetting/README.md

 ### Process TESS Data

-**All the following steps can be run on any computer that has TESS h5 files stored in a single folder, divided by camera and ccd.**
+**All the following steps can be run on any computer that has TESS h5 files stored in a single folder, divided by sector.
+If you don't have access to the original h5 files, I have included all the TFRecords used in my paper under `astronet/tfrecords` so you can skip the training set generation step.**

 To train a model to identify exoplanets, you will need to provide TensorFlow with training data in